What She Does…

 A long standing member of The Order of Bards, Ovates and Druids with a keen interest in tree and plant lore and her regional folk history, Ursula further leads story walks for Forest Schools, The Woodcraft Folk, The National Trust, The Ted Hughes Elmet Trust and The RSPB.
 She also curates a number of seasonal ghost walks for The Bronte Parsonage Museum, The English Heritage, Hebden Bridge Arts Festival, The Halifax Piece Hall & The Burnley Literature Festival.

-In recent years Ursula has captivated audiences at:
+To date, in 2017 Ursula has captivated audiences on / at: